ajayprakashm/Anomaly_detection_examples/readme.md

-# Anomaly detection on NASA Bearing dataset
+# Anomaly detection on NYC taxi dataset
-This dataset is downloaded from http://data-acoustics.com/measurements/bearing-faults/bearing-4/.
+This dataset is downloaded from Kaggle.
 Read the readme Document for IMS Bearing Data for further information on the experiment and available data.

-Dataset consists of four bearing data merged into single merged dataset file.
-All four bearing are tested to run to failure and during test bearing 2 failed.

 ## Objective
-To classify data into normal and abnormal data.
+To find the anomaly in taxi data for certain events

 ## Prerequisites
 Install following packages: